-- 9.3.12 Civil airspace and air traffic surveillance and management infrastructure is comprised of the following systems which may be affected by wind farms: - PSR; - Secondary Surveillance Radar; and - Aeronautical Navigation Aids. - 9.3.13 NATS use PSRs based in North Lincolnshire (Claxby) and Norfolk (Cromer) to support their provision of ATC services to aircraft operating between the UK and mainland Europe, and to those overflying the UK Flight Information Region in the region of Hornsea Three.
-Anglia Radar also employs NATS radar to support their provision of services to aircraft associated with the oil and gas industry within the lateral confines of their area of responsibility over the southern North Sea. - 9.3.14 The Hornsea Three array area is located within the operational range of the NATS Claxby PSR (200 NM).
-The Hornsea Three array area is also within the operational range of the MoD's Air Surveillance and Control Systems ADR located at Staxton Wold and Trimingham (which have a range of over 400 km). - 9.3.15 A wide range of systems, including aids such as Instrument Landing Systems (ILS), VHF Omni-Directional Radio-Range/Distance-Measuring Equipment and Direction Finders, together with air-ground communications facilities, could potentially be affected by offshore wind farm developments.
-The CAA are working with NATS and others to test a variety of civil VHF aircraft radios and a smaller number of military UHF airborne radios against a simulated wind farm signature waveform.
-Until further information is available, the CAA advises that "issues concerning wind turbines and VHF communications should be dealt with on a case-by-case basis and reference made to the guidance contained in Section GEN-01 of CAP 670" (CAA, 2016). - 9.3.16 Military air traffic management is supported by military ATC radars with an instrumented range of 60 NM.
-Military air traffic management is also supported by military landing aid precision approach radar at certain airfields.
-These have a much shorter instrumented range and are only safeguarded out to 20 NM in certain directions.
-Wind turbines in Hornsea Three (at a distance of 65 NM at the closest point to land) would not be detectable by Military ATC Radars or military landing aids and therefore it is proposed that impacts on these receptors are scoped out of the assessment (see Table 9.9). - 9.3.17 The Meteorological (Met) Office radar infrastructure is safeguarded by the MoD.
-The Met Office works to wind turbine safeguarding guidelines that stipulate a 20 km separation between any development and a weather radar system.
-There are no weather radar stations within 20 km of Hornsea Three and therefore it is proposed that impacts on these receptors are scoped out of the assessment.
+- 9.3.12 Civil airspace and air traffic surveillance and management infrastructure is comprised of the following systems which may be affected by wind farms: - PSR; - Secondary Surveillance Radar; and - Aeronautical Navigation Aids. - 9.3.13 NATS use PSRs based in North Lincolnshire (Claxby) and Norfolk (Cromer) to support their southern North Sea. - 9.3.14 The Hornsea Three array area is located within the operational range of the NATS Claxby (which have a range of over 400 km). - 9.3.15 A wide range of systems, including aids such as Instrument Landing Systems (ILS), VHF (CAA, 2016). - 9.3.16 Military air traffic management is supported by military ATC radars with an instrumented range scoped out of the assessment (see Table 9.9). - 9.3.17 The Meteorological (Met) Office radar infrastructure is safeguarded by the MoD.
+The Met are scoped out of the assessment.